 In Winter and Spring quarter this year, another version of CS106A, known as "CS106AP" will also be offered.
 Again, this class covers the same conceptual material as the classic CS106A course but uses the Python language.
 CS106AP will have limited enrollment in the Winter quarter offering, but will have unlimited enrollment in Spring quarter.
+At the time of this writing, the class is already full.
 To enroll in CS106AP (in a Winter or Spring quarter), you would enroll in CS106A, Section 3.

 - CS 106B-Programming Abstractions.
 This course is the natural successor to CS 106A and covers such advanced programming topics as recursion, algorithmic analysis, and data abstraction using the C++ programming language, which is similar to both C and Java.
-If you've taken the AP Computer Science A (not the CS Principles) exam and done well (scored 4 or 5) or earned a good grade in a college course, CS106B may be an appropriate course for you to start with, but sometimes CS106X may be a better choice.
+If you've taken the Computer Science AP exam and done well (scored 4 or 5) or earned a good grade in a college course, CS106B may be an appropriate course for you to start with, but sometimes CS106X may be a better choice.
 CS106B assumes that you already have familiarity with good programming style and software engineering issues (at the level of CS106A), and that you can use this understanding as a foundation on which to tackle new topics in programming and data abstraction.
 CS106B is offered in the Autumn, Winter, and Spring this year. - CS 106X-Programming Abstractions (Accelerated).
 CS106X currently operates as an "honors" version of our CS106B course.
 It is taught using the C++ programming language and covers the same topics as CS106B but with more in-depth coverage in some areas.
 In order to get through that much material in a quarter, CS 106X moves at a very fast pace.
 Students are expected to have solid background comparable to our CS106A course, and should have sufficient maturity and dedication to tackle an intense challenge.
 If you've had previous programming experience, this class is an excellent way to learn C++ and brush up on your skills.
 If you haven't done much programming before or don't feel comfortable with your programming skills, you should take the CS 106A/B sequence instead.
 Don't let anyone tell you that "real engineers take CS 106X."
 These days, most computer scientists and engineers (which would also include your current CS106A instructor when he was in your shoes) start with CS 106A, where they do just fine.
 The last thing you want to do is get in over your head.
 If you think you are ready for CS106X, you might want to see how you feel about the course expectations and pace after attending the first few classes.
 CS 106X is offered in Autumn and Winter quarters this year.
-Note that the Winter quarter offering of CS106X this year will have limited enrollment and assignments in the course will be based in CS department research.